40 Fun Party Wedding Games for Your Guests

 Set up stations where guests write advice for different scenarios: "For your first fight," "For your 10th anniversary," "For when you buy your first house."
 You'll have guidance for every major life moment ahead.

-Organization hack: Use different colored cards or boxes for each scenario, and include prompts to help guests think of specific advice.
+Organization hack: Use different-colored cards or boxes for each scenario, and include prompts to help guests come up with specific advice.
 You'll treasure these personalized wisdom nuggets forever.
+Meaningful fun games for weddingkeepsakes.

 Wedding Hashtag Photo Contest